 The 2014 Outlander Sport’s interior features materials with lower levels of volatile organic compounds, which makes it more eco-friendly.
 Among the standard features are a 60/40-split folding rear seat, tilt/telescoping steering wheel, voice-activated mobile phone and iPod control, and steering-wheel mounted audio controls.
 The SE adds smart key and push-button start, heated front seats, premium audio system, and automatic climate control.
 A new navigation system with a 7-inch touchscreen is optional.

-Also of note is the 2014 Outlander Sport’s performance in IIHS crash testing, where it earned a Top Safety Pick+ award, the organization’s highest designation.
+Also of note is the 2014 Outlander Sport’s performance in IIHS crash testing, where it earned a Top Safety Pick award.
 Standard safety features include stability and traction control, antilock brakes with electronic brake-force distribution and emergency braking assist, active front headrests, and hill start assist.
 There are seven standard airbags: front dual-stage, front-side impact, side-curtains with rollover sensor and driver’s knee.